Portsmouth Street Tramways

 Portsmouth Street Tramwayshorse tram conductor and driver

-A blow-up of the above photo showing the conductor and driver; whilst the former sports a bowler hat, the latter has a squat kepi-style cap bearing a small badge.
-Both men are wearing large round municipal licences.
+An enlargement of the above photograph showing the conductor and the driver; whilst the former sports a bowler hat, the latter has the usual squat kepi-style cap bearing, possibly bearing a small badge.
+Both men are wearing large round municipal licence badges.

 Steam tram drivers and conductors